 The peaceful, yet modern, resort town of Ao Nang Beach is the best place from which to explore the local diving, as well as the spectacular coastline and island scenery of Krabi.
-Have a look for yourself with our:

 There are 7 islands dotted around the area, all of which play host to colourful and varied scuba diving with fish and coral diversity as good as you will find anywhere in the southern Thailand.
 Their proximity to shore allows you to enjoy a dive trip in the morning and make it back in good time to spend the rest of the day with your family or friends.
 The absence of liveaboards and boats from other provinces means the sites will always be less crowded than elsewhere in the region.